Sharan-Babu/FB_wit/README.md

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit5.JPG)

 That’s it.
 Our chatbot is ready.
-Now, let us make a simple web interface for our voice based code assistant.
+Now, let us make a simple web interface for our <i>code editor assistant</i>.

 19)	Create a new python file called <b>Devbot.py</b> and paste the following code: